zephiK/Bug-tracker/README.md

-#Euphoria-OS Bug Tracker
+#Chroma Bug Tracker
 ------------------------

 How to report an issue?
 -----------------------

-First and foremost, read the [FAQ](https://docs.google.com/document/d/1cwBCTR_Kz1cLbdUr3myp05PVfxK_f31Oty5K2PieFng/edit?usp=sharing) before you post anything.
+First and foremost, read the [FAQ](http://zephik.com/chroma-faq/) before you post anything.
 If the FAQ didn't help, check the tracker if your issue has been reported already.
 DO NOT create a duplicate report.

 Now, make sure you copy this template on to the issue description before you type it out.
 Makes things easier for you and us.